-For periods through the year ended December 31, 2020, GasLog received a service fee of \$0.5 million per vessel per year in connection with providing services under the administrative services agreement.
+For the year ended December 31, 2021, GasLog received a service fee of \$0.3 million per vessel per year in connection with providing services under the administrative services agreement.
 Amounts payable by us under the administrative services agreement must be paid in advance on a monthly basis by the first working day of each month.
-The aggregate fees and expenses for services under the administrative services agreement for the year ended December 31, 2020 was \$7.8 million, which related to the five vessels acquired from GasLog in 2014, the three vessels acquired from GasLog in 2015, the vessel acquired from GasLog in 2016, the three vessels acquired in 2017, the two vessels acquired from GasLog in 2018 and the GasLog Glasgow from its acquisition in 2019.
+The aggregate fees and expenses for services under the administrative services agreement for the year ended December 31, 2021 was \$4.7 million, which related to all 15 vessels in the GasLog Partners owned and bareboat fleet.

-In December 2020, the board of directors approved a decrease in the service fee payable to GasLog under the terms of the administrative services agreement.
-With effect from January 1, 2021 a service fee of \$0.3 million per vessel per year will be payable.
+In November 2021, the board of directors approved an increase in the service fee payable to GasLog under the terms of the administrative services agreement.
+With effect from January 1, 2022 a service fee of \$0.6 million per vessel per year will be payable.